IRS Innocent Spouse Tax Relief – How to Qualify

 Innocent Spouse Tax Relief Program

 The Innocent Spouse Program provides three different types of relief: Innocent Spouse Relief, Relief by Separation of Liability, and Equitable Relief.
-The first type of relief, the Innocent Spouse Relief, provides relief from additional taxes owed if your spouse or former spouse failed to report income properly or improperly claimed deduction and credits.
-The Separation of Liability Relief provides allocation of additional taxes owed between you and your spouse or former spouse when an item was not reported properly.
+Innocent Spouse Relief, provides relief from additional taxes owed if your spouse or former spouse failed to report income properly or improperly claimed deduction and credits.
+Separation of Liability Relief provides allocation of additional taxes owed between you and your spouse or former spouse when an item was not reported properly.
 With this option, you are only responsible to pay the amount allocated to you.
 The final program is Equitable Relief.
 If you do not qualify for Innocent Spouse Relief or Separation of Liability, you may apply for Equitable Relief.

 Separation of Liability Relief